 - (1) (8) [no changes required] - (9) Development abutting natural waterway.
 Except where a stricter standard applies for the Greater Pine Island Area (as defined in Goal 14 of the Lee Plan and as described in section 34-2 of this code), there must be a 25-foot wide vegetative buffer landward from the mean high water line of all nonseawalled natural waterways.
-Where a proposed new development, including planned development rezoning approvals and new or subdivisions, is located in the Greater Pine Island Area abutting state-designated aquatic preserves and associated wetlands and natural tributaries, as defined in chapter 1 of this code, the width of the required buffer will be 50 feet landward from the water body and wetlands and the applicant must preserve or plant indigenous native vegetation throughout this buffer; however, these special requirements do not apply to portions of marinas that provide direct water access, or to land that has already been lawfully subdivided into building sites.
+Where a proposed new development, including planned development rezoning approvals and new or subdivisions, is located in the Greater Pine Island Area abutting state-designated aquatic preserves and associated wetlands and natural tributaries, the width of the required buffer will be 50 feet landward from the water body and wetlands and the applicant must preserve or plant indigenous native vegetation throughout this buffer; however, these special requirements do not apply to portions of marinas that provide direct water access, or to land that has already been lawfully subdivided into building sites.

 Existing vegetation within the buffer area must be retained.
 The removal or control of exotic pest plants must not involve the use of heavy mechanical equipment such as bulldozers, front end loaders, or hydraulic excavators, unless approved at the time of development order.
-(10) - (11) [no changes required]

-CHAPTER 14 Environment and Natural Resources ARTICLE V, TREE PROTECTION
+CHAPTER 14 ARTICLE V, TREE PROTECTION